 “We had 900 backorders and needed to get our inventory over from Asia ASAP.
 We, of course, needed our backorders shipped out to our customers who were waiting, immediately.

 With FreightBob, we were able to ship from Shanghai through the LA / Long Beach port.
 We then were able to send out to our customers in less than 3 weeks.
-To watch ShipBob ship out 900 orders for us in a day, then complete another fulfillment of 2,000 orders in a single day the next week, it was magical.
+To watch ShipBob ship out 900 orders for us in a day, then complete another fulfilment of 2,000 orders in a single day the next week, it was magical.
 They made it look so easy.

-To know that I can trust somebody to complete the tedious stuff and be organized like I would; what a stress reliever.
+To know that I can trust somebody to complete the tedious stuff and be organised like I would; what a stress reliever.
 We’ve had a lot of ups and downs with supply chain partners and for the first time, I know I’m in good hands with ShipBob.
 I’ve learned enough hard lessons, so this was a nice easy lesson to learn.”

 Emily Coolbaugh, Logistics Coordinator at Driveline Baseball

 To learn more about how ShipBob can support your freight shipping or CPT agreement, click the button below.

 Below are answers to the most common questions about the Carriage Paid To incoterm.